stakiran/alauncher/README.md

 ## Q: Is it possible that use prefix or suffix spaces?
 Ans: possible.

-Use `%s` variable.
+Use `%s%` variable.
 This is alauncher's system variable.

 Ini: